markmoxon/elite-source-code-library/versions/cassette/README.md

 ### Building the source disc variant

-You can add `variant=source-disc` to produce the `elite-cassette-from-source-disc.ssd.ssd` file containing the source disc variant, though that's the default value so it isn't necessary.
+You can add `variant=source-disc` to produce the `elite-cassette-from-source-disc.ssd` file containing the source disc variant, though that's the default value so it isn't necessary.

 The verification checksums for this version are shown above.